-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-We have used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach over the next three years.
+Our continued assessments and observations indicate that pupil behaviour, wellbeing and mental health were significantly impacted over the last three years, primarily due to COVID-19-related issues, such as absence and poor progress.
+At the start of the academic year, all KS2 classes were assessed in Reading, Writing and Maths and at least 50% of all the year groups were below ARE in Writing.
+We have continued to use pupil premium funding to provide wellbeing support for all pupils, and targeted interventions for children working below ARE.